U.S. Department of Labor YouthBuild

 There are two ways that a local non-profit or public entity can obtain the right to use the YouthBuild name.
 It can win a competitive YouthBuild grant directly from DOL; or it can be licensed by YouthBuild USA as a YouthBuild program through the YouthBuild USA Affiliated Network.
 All local non-profit and public entities are eligible to apply to DOL and/or to apply for affiliation with YouthBuild USA.

 The DOL requires all YouthBuild grantees to raise a minimum of 25% in matching non-federal funds.
 Individual program grants range from $700,000 to $1.1 million and cover two years of programming with nine months of follow up support for about 40 students.
-In 2015, DOL is funding the full program year for 143 YouthBuild programs including 4,800 young people across 31 states, the District of Columbia and the U.S. Virgin Islands.
+There are currently 143 DOL-funded YouthBuild programs in 39 states, the District of Columbia, and the U.S. Virgin Islands.

 DOL’s eligibility requirements for YouthBuild students focus on low-income young people who have left high school without a diploma, are exiting foster care, or have been adjudicated.
 There is a flexible 25% waiver in order not to exclude any applicant in need of the program’s services.

 YouthBuild programs licensed by YouthBuild USA that do not win one of the limited competitive grants from the DOL must raise all their funds from other public and private sources.
 This is difficult, and some of them go dormant or close for lack of funds when they do not receive a DOL grant.
 DOL receives many more qualified applications than it can fund, and virtually all local programs receive many more youth applicants than they can accept.
 This high demand and high need creates an urgent mandate for expanded federal funding.